Magic Lemon Bars

 - 2 bowls

 Firstly, preheat the oven to 350F / 175C.
-We want it hot so that the crust can set quickly without reducing the potency of the mushrooms to the heat.
+We want it hot so that the crust can set quickly without the heat reducing the potency of the mushrooms.

 Press the combined mixture into your ungreased pan.
 Bake for 10-15 minutes, until the crust is set and just beginning to darken in colour.